 The most prominent feature in the area is Gargia Fjellstua, hence there are numerous signposts to its dedicated car parks; trail to Alta Canyon viewpoint begins at one of them (exact location).
 Also, keep in mind that the car park is located on a large flat-ish slab of rock – this was a total surprise to me and I was hesitant to drive over it, totally needlessly.

 Having arrived to Gargia Fjellstua, we checked how much daylight we had left, and without hesitation, decided to spend the remaining 3 hours hiking to Alta Canyon (and back).

-Trail to Alta Canyon is very easy.
-It follows a well defined track and is signposted & marked.
+Trail to Alta Canyon is very easy, most of the way, with only exception of final descent to the viewpoint at the edge of canyon, which is a short, but steep descent and great care is needed.
+The route follows a well defined track and is signposted & marked.
 Along the way, we passed couple of beautiful small lakes, glistening in afternoon sun.